pbower/uts-image-processing/README.md

 ## Running the Model

-This section will explain how to run the classificaiton model.
+This section will explain how to run the classification model.

 ### Execute the classification model